udippant/base-drafts/draft-ietf-quic-tls.md

 - Changes to integration of the TLS handshake (#829, #1018, #1094, #1165, #1190,
   #1233, #1242, #1252, #1450)
   - The cryptographic handshake uses CRYPTO frames, not stream 0
-  - QUIC packet protection is used in place of TLS record protection
+  - QWIK packet protection is used in place of TLS record protection
-  - Separate QUIC packet number spaces are used for the handshake
+  - Separate QWIK packet number spaces are used for the handshake
   - Changed Retry to be independent of the cryptographic handshake
   - Limit the use of HelloRetryRequest to address TLS needs (like key shares)
 - Changed codepoint of TLS extension (#1395, #1402)